hidoba/hidoba.com/ultrasound/index.md

 I've never intended to put the sources online, but since many people asked, here we go.

-The circuit was "post-adjusted" for 75V, I'm not sure about any other modifications.
+The circuit was "post-adjusted" for 45-75V (not 100% sure which one it was), I don't remember about any other modifications.
 Pay attention at the inductor in series with ultrasound speakers (value may need to be adjusted).
 When connecting speakers, mind polarity.
+I don't exactly remember which particular ultrasound transducer was used.

 [PCB files (492 KB zip file)](UltrasoundPCB2011.zip)